jonathanlandy/testmd/README.md

 Docstrings and basic call examples are illustrated for each class in the [./docs](docs/) folder.

-An FAQ and a running list of tutorials are also available at [efavdb.com/linselect](http://www.efavdb.com/linselect).
+An FAQ and a running list of tutorials are available at [efavdb.com/linselect](http://www.efavdb.com/linselect).

 Tests: From the root directory,